jasonpincin/eventuate/README.md

 If the eventuate is created with the option `monitorConsumers` set to false, the eventuate will not have the following properties: `consumers`, `hasConsumer`, `consumerRemoved`, `consumerAdded`.
 No events will be triggered when consumers are manipulated.
 This is used internally within eventuate for sub-events such as `consumerRemoved` and `consumerAdded`.

+## supporting modules

+The following modules support and extend the functionality of eventuate:

+* [eventuate-once](https://github.com/jasonpincin/eventuate-once) - act once (via callback or promise) upon the next occurrence of an eventuate
+* [eventuate-filter](https://github.com/jasonpincin/eventuate-filter) - create filtered eventuate, acting as subset of broader eventuate

 ## install